ni-chiu/cse15l-lab-reports/lab-report-5-week-10.md

 # CSE15L Lab Report 5 (Week 10)

 ## How I Found the Tests with Different Results
-To find tests with differing results, I used vimdiff.
+To find tests with differing results, I used vimdiff on the results of running a bash script.
 Vimdiff allowed me to easily find the different outputs since it highlights the differences.

 ## Test 1: